swdunlop/zugzug-go/README.md

 ## Contributing

-Zug Zug is very much in early development, the pieces work, but there is more to add in terms of options, especially in the "zugzug" and "console" packages.
+Zug Zug is still in development, and is frequently used by my other projects, particularly the "zugzug" and "console" packages.
 If you have ideas or want to contribute, please open an issue or pull request.